gaurav-gogia/mudocs/content/docs/examples/_index.md

 ---
-title: "Example Programs"
+title: "Examples"
 date: 2021-03-28T11:06:57+05:30
-draft: true
+draft: false
+weight: 3
 ---

 Here is a list of some example [mutant](https://github.com/gaurav-gogia/mutant) programs to get your journey started: